Constitutional Mismatch Repair Deficiency is a rare inherited cancer syndrome affecting children. Early diagnosis is

 Hodgkin lymphoma is distinguished from other types of lymphoma by the type of cancer cell formed – the Reed-Sternberg cell – which is not found in any other blood cancer.

-The exact cause of the Hodgkin lymphoma cancer is unknown.
+The exact cause of this type of cancer is unknown.
 However, there is increasing evidence that infections (such as the virus that causes glandular fever) may play a part in its development, especially when it occurs in children.

 Hodgkin Lymphoma has been reported to occur more frequently among young children from developing countries than among those from countries of advanced socio-economic status.
 There is an increased risk of the disease among parents, siblings and identical twins of lymphoma patients.

 Hodgkin lymphomas account for 41% of all childhood lymphoma diagnoses – around 60 children a year in the UK.

 The disease predominantly affects older children, with two-thirds of cases occurring in the 10-14 year age group and no cases in infants.